FVF Law is a values driven law firm.

 However, construction employees aren’t the only possible victims in construction site accidents.
 Austin motorists or pedestrians passing by may also be injured or even killed by construction equipment and debris and may also have legal rights to be compensated for their harms and losses.

-Construction companies, property managers, equipment manufacturers, and other workers in the immediate area have a responsibility to make sure the worksite is as safe as possible, and each party must play their own part in that process.
+Construction companies, property managers, equipment manufacturers, and other workers in the immediate area have a responsibility to make sure the worksite is as safe as possible, and each party must play its own part in that process.
 When one of these entities fails to meet its obligations and its negligence causes an accident, the injured party may have cause to pursue compensation for damages, which can be extensive.

 Understanding what’s best for your case and what options are available to you will help you make the right decisions for your accident case — and protect your rights so that you can receive the compensation you may be entitled to under the law.
+Our lawyers also handle all personal injury related cases such as workplace injuries in Austin, medical malpractice, motor vehicle accidents in Austin, truck accidents, and more.
+Contact us today to seek legal advice from our experienced attorneys.

 Construction accidents of all kinds can cause serious injury.
 FVF is experienced in a variety of construction injury cases including, but not limited to: